xxsc0529/genai-toolbox/docs/en/resources/authServices/google.md

 ### Authenticated Parameters

-When using [Authenticated Parameters][auth-params], any [claim provided by the id-token][provided-claims] can be used as a source for the parameter.
+When using [Authenticated Parameters][auth-params], any [claim provided by the id-token][provided-claims] can be used for the parameter.

 [auth-params]: ../tools/#authenticated-phugarameters
 [provided-claims]: